Timinator2000/Algorithm_X/01 - introduction/welcome.md

 * You will find every puzzle listed above significantly easier than it would have been otherwise.
 I’m not saying they’ll all be easy, but they will indeed be easier.
 * You will have a lot of fun.
 * You will earn up to __1900 [Codingame](https://www.codingame.com) XP!__

+# Future Updates

+If this is not your first time visiting this playground, be sure to click [here](revision-history) to see if any major updates (e.g. new puzzle) have been made since your last visit.